sweettea/btrfs-fscrypt/Documentation/filesystems/fscrypt.rst

   struct fscrypt_policy_v2.

-If the file is not yet encrypted, then FS_IOC_SET_ENCRYPTION_POLICY verifies that the file is an empty directory.
+If the file is not yet encrypted, then FS_IOC_SET_ENCRYPTION_POLICY verifies that the file is an empty directory, unless btrfs is being used.
 If so, the specified encryption policy is assigned to the directory, turning it into an encrypted directory.
 After that, and after providing the corresponding master key as described in `Adding keys`_, all regular files, directories (recursively), and symlinks created in the directory will be encrypted, inheriting the same encryption policy.
 The filenames in the directory's entries will be encrypted as well.

 Alternatively, if the file is already encrypted, then FS_IOC_SET_ENCRYPTION_POLICY validates that the specified encryption policy exactly matches the actual one.
 If they match, then the ioctl returns 0.
 Otherwise, it fails with EEXIST.
 This works on both regular files and directories, including nonempty directories.

+Note that btrfs permits setting a currently unencrypted 'subvolume' to encrypted.
+This means all newly written data, and files, will be encrypted, but existing data and filenames will remain unencrypted.
+This is intended for use in containers: initially identical unencrypted snapshot volumes provide the base for multiple containers' filesystems, but after each encrypts their volume with a different key, any new sensitive data written by the container will be encrypted.

 When a v2 encryption policy is assigned to a directory, it is also required that either the specified key has been added by the current